lrgr/scalpelsig/README.md

 ### 0.1: Download Data and Preprocess
 (TODO: revisit this -- is the info below still current?
-What additional data needs to be downloaded (**e.g. COSMIC sigs**)?
+What additional data needs to be downloaded (**e.g. COSMIC sigs, MSK-IMPACT panel regions**)?
 Are there additional preprocessing steps that need to happen before the main body of code is run?)

 Use https://github.com/lrgr/sigma to get Nik-Zainal data Download signature estimation repo